Friday, April 8th

 Carly:

-Frank, Hanna, Emily, and Carly discuss their thoughts
+Frank, Hanna, Emily, and Carly discuss their thoughts on which powder is which |

 My favorite station was station 3.
 At station 3 we were given 5 powders that we had found the properties of in class, and at station 3 you have to identify the different powders.
 We used three different liquids to identify the powders.
 The liquids were vinegar, water, and iodine.
 Identifying the powders was fun because we got to work in a group and use our own ability to figure out the different powders.
 Instead of being helped by a teacher we got to work together as a team.
 In station 3 I learned how to use different liquids to identify different powders.
 A little while ago in class we found different properties of five powders.
 The five powders we cornstarch, borax, salt, sugar, and baking soda.
 We had to use the different properties we found a few weeks ago to identify the different powders.
 We succeeded in the end and got all of them right.